 Burkina Faso Office

 Georges BAZONGO is an Agronomist and Environmentalist, with background on Rural Decentralisation and Good Governance and Agribusiness management.
-With 18 years’ experience, Georges build his experience in National and International Organisations like FAO/Ministry of Environment Project, ORGANIC, German NGO, Self Help Africa before to join the wonderful family of TREE AID.
-The areas of expertise are Sustainable agriculture and natural resource management, agroforestry, livestock (small ruminant and poultry), land tenure management, crop value chain development and smallholder’s organisational development, capacity building of community-based organisations, project/programme planning, implementation, monitoring and evaluation.
-Experience on partnership development and management with Government Services, Private, Farmer Organisations and NGOs/Civil Societies.
+With 18 years’ experience, Georges built his experience in National and International Organisations like FAO/Ministry of Environment Project, ORGANIC and Self Help Africa before joining TREE AID.
+His areas of expertise are sustainable agriculture and natural resource management, agroforestry, land tenure management, crop value chain development and smallholder’s organisational development.

 Mali Country Manager